rsandeep15/Flicks/README.md

 - [ ] User sees an error message when there's a networking error.
 - [X] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [X] User can search for a movie.
 - [X] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:
 - [X] Added the title of the movie to Detailed View NavItem

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How to perform filters on search with the search bar.
+1. How to do proper error handling for network requests
-2. More on design practices in general.
+2. Apple design guidelines.

 ## Video Walkthrough